 Pursuant to the SADA License Agreement, the Company was granted an exclusive worldwide, sublicensable license to MSK's and MIT's rights to certain patent and intellectual property to develop, make, and commercialize licensed products and to perform services for all therapeutic and diagnostic uses in the field of cancer diagnostics and cancer treatments using the SADA-BiDE Pre-targeted Radioimmunotherapy Platform ("SADA Technology").
-At the time of entering into the arrangement, the Company assessed the licensing and other rights acquired and given the lack of outputs upon acquisition and that no employees were acquired, among other factors, the Company has concluded that the licensing rights represented an asset acquisition.
-The Company concluded that the technology acquired under the licensing arrangement had no alternative future use.
-This conclusion was based on consideration of the rights conveyed under the agreement, extent of further development necessary and presence of uncertainty prior to obtaining regulatory approval for any product.

-The SADA License Agreement requires the Company to pay to MSK and MIT mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by the Company and its affiliates and sublicensees.
-The Company is obligated to pay annual minimum royalties of \$40,000, increasing to \$60,000 once a patent has been issued, over the royalty term, commencing on the tenth anniversary of the license agreement.
-These amounts are non-refundable but are creditable against royalty payments otherwise due under the SADA License Agreement.
-The Company is also obligated to pay MSK and MIT certain clinical, regulatory and sales-based milestone payments under the SADA License Agreement.
-As product candidates developed using technology from the SADA License Agreement progress through clinical development, and potential regulatory approval and commercialization, certain of these clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the SADA License Agreement.
+The SADA License Agreement requires the Company to pay MSK and MIT mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by the Company and its affiliates and sublicensees.
+The Company is obligated to pay non-refundable annual minimum royalties of \$40,000, increasing to \$60,000 once a patent has been issued, over the royalty term, commencing on the tenth anniversary of the license agreement, which are creditable against royalty payments otherwise due under the SADA License Agreement.
+Pursuant to the SADA License Agreement, the Company is also obligated to pay MSK and MIT certain clinical, regulatory and salesbased milestone payments, which become due at the earlier of completion of the related milestone activity or the date indicated in the SADA License Agreement.
+The Company may terminate the SADA License Agreement with prior written notice.
+The Company's SADA License Agreement is detailed in NOTE 9- LICENSE AGREEMENTS AND COMMITMENTS in the Company's Consolidated Financial Statements included in its Annual Report on Form 10-K for the year ended December 31, 2022.